Close Icon

 Difficulty: Moderate

-4. Winchcombe circular walk via Belas Knap
+4. Winchcombe Circular Walk via Belas Knap

 With a history that dates back to the Neolithic period, The Lion Inn walk offers a marvellous opportunity to discover one of the best walking spots in Winchcombe.